alexertech/app2_movierating/README.md

 Our current_user helper will be in charge of all the information related to the logged user.

+`before_action :authorize`

 To wrap up, add this to the user_controller, so a non-registered user can’t do any actions on the users itself:

-`before_action :authorize`

-#rails-practice